-Coverage Data Integration
+Coverage Data Integration and Publishing

 To integrate Coverage Data into Simscope, you need to: